 Professor Tom Bartlett

 - Professor of Functional and Applied Linguistics (English Language & Linguistics)

 I am interested in language as a social phenomenon, from the functional description of structure to linguistic ethnography and critical analysis.
 I specialise in Systemic Functional Linguistics (SFL) and Critical Discourse Analysis (CDA), with a particular focus on functional descriptions of Scottish Gaelic at one end of the scale and the Discourses of Sustainability and Community Management at the other.

 I have taught English in the UK, Europe, North America and Latin America, and have previously held academic posts in the US and the UK.
 My most recent academic post before coming to Glasgow in 2019 was Professor of Language and Communication at Cardiff University.

-I am interested in supervising theses on functional grammar, linguistic ethnography and discourse analysis, particular in relation to community participation in decision-making processes and/or discourses of sustainability.
+I am interested in supervising theses on functional grammar, community participation in decision-making processes and/or discourses of sustainability.